If You Are Making these PowerPoint Mistakes Here is How You Fix Them

 Mistake #2 – Creating Slides That Are Hard On the Eyes or Even Impossible To Read

-Solution: Think in contrasts!
-Use dark background colors and light colored type or light colored backgrounds and dark colored type.
+Solution: Think in contrast.
+Use dark background colors and light-colored type or light-colored backgrounds and dark-colored type.

 Mistake #3 – Selecting Inappropriate Colors for Your Slides

 Solution: Color can incite emotions!
 Unusual shades of red, brown, yellow and green can put your audience on edge throughout your presentation (this is not a good idea unless that is your intention!).
 Red is considered a “hot” color and should only be used as an accent color.